lldre/conti_blog/README.md

 Similarly, later on, we will encounter some synchronization structs that employ the same method of blocking execution while waiting for the main thread to calculate the necessary data, but this time between internal worker threads.
 Add to this a layer of IOCP programming and obfuscated API calls (that you haven't yet fully deobfuscated, because every damn deobfuscation function is unique) and you have the perfect recipe for not knowing where the f*ck the data is coming from!

 ### Encryption <a name="enc"></a>
 Asside from the asynchronous providing of drive strings, the encryption loop itself is bog-standard.
-Looping over each directory and file using `FindFirstFile` and `FindNextFile` writing a ransom note to out to file containing the following text:
+Looping over each directory and file using `FindFirstFile` and `FindNextFile` writing a ransom note out to file containing the following text:

 ![afec6649211b3366e8ef65bbd2c70c2a.png](./_resources/9f4bc5bf28cd437b9a41f4a1c72330b4.png)

 Skipping symbolic links, the `C:\` directory file and the `..` directory file.
 Going through the following list of excluded folders: